lmullen/americas-public-bible/website/content/essay/methods/index.md

 But it is also an interface, designed with humanistic research principles in mind.
 The project creates serendipitous findings through computational history by surfacing sources that would otherwise go unnoticed.
 And the project disciplines those searches by setting the results in a much broader chronological context in which the typical and the exceptional can be identified.
 This disciplined serendipity constitutes a method of approaching the past, and in this case for approaching a past relevant to history, religious studies, and other humanistic disciplines.

+{{< fig-full src="lord-called-samuel.png" caption="The presidential election of 1876, in which Democrat Samuel Tilden ran against Republican Rutherford B.  Hayes, was disputed.
+As the votes were tallied and returns disputed, several Democratic newspapers used the verse \"The Lord called Samuel\" (1 Samuel 3:6) to advance the claims of their candidate.
+On this page, the verse is emblazoned at the bottom of the masthead. _Stark County Democrat_ (Canton, Ohio), [7 December 1876](https://chroniclingamerica.loc.gov/lccn/sn84028490/1876-12-07/ed-1/seq-1/)." >}}

 The ability to move between the trend line of the verses quotation and its location in the actual primary source is the way that the site enables disciplined serendipity.
 The serendipity lies in how the site surfaces hundreds of thousands of instances of quotations which the user can readily browse.
 This may be a subjective judgement, to be sure, but this has been the most fun project that I have ever worked on because I am constantly surprised by the quotation finder (and not just that it works at all!).
 For example, how could I have known to look for the time when a Democratic newspaper thought Samuel Tilden had been elected in the disputed presidential race of 1876, and plastered the banner "The Lord called Samuel" across the paper (figure 4).
 Biblical jokes are another frequent category that I did not expect.[^14] I take this as a sign that the method truly is serendipitous.

-The second context is the place of the text on the newspaper page itself (figure 5).
+The second context is the place of the text on the newspaper page itself (see figure 3).
 This context allows the scholar to understand how the Bible verse was used.
 The Bible was a common yet contested text, and the fact that a verse was quoted does not show the meaning of that quotation.
-Take the trend for John 15:13 ("Greater love hath no man than this, that a man lay down his life for his friends").
+Take the trend for {{< vv "John 15:13" >}} ("Greater love hath no man than this, that a man lay down his life for his friends").
 This verse exploded in popularity around World War I, and looking at how the verse was used in specific newspapers confirms that it was popular because of obituaries.
 Investigating earlier uses of the verse shows that it was not associated with the military in any significant way until the Great War.
 It was more likely to be used to memorialize medical personnel who died taking care of people infected with cholera or yellow fever.

 In other words, the contribution of this site in terms of method is not just to bring computational searching to historians.
 Arguably, historians already do that all the time through keyword searching.
 Rather it is to try a particularly useful kind of prediction (quotation identification) and to build on top of it a disciplined interface.
 That interface turns up unusual sources, but also sets contextualizes them, in terms of chronology and on the page.
 Those contexts in turn enable historical inquiry, both as expressed on this site, and---I hope---also for its users.